Gråbrødretorv 7: Early history

 The property was listed as No. 135 in Frimand's Quarter in Copenhagen's first cadastre of 1689.
 It was at that time owned by a joiner named Augustinus.
 The building was together with most of the other buildings in the area destroyed in the Copenhagen Fire of 1728.
 The present building on the site was constructed for ironmonger Peder Wiinberg in 1730–32.
 The property was listed as No. 125 in the new cadastre of 1756 and was then owned by ironmonger Johan Herman Wiinberg.

 Melchior family

-The property was in 1783 acquired by the Jewish merchants Moses Melchior and Akiba (Echiba) Jacobsen (1727-1793).
+In 1783 the property was acquired by the Jewish merchants Moses Melchior and Akiba (Echiba) Jacobsen (1727-1793).
 They had at the same time established their own trading firm under the name Moses Melchior & Echiba Jacobsen.